-Remove the key from the ignition, move the turn signal lever downwards (left turn signal), press it backwards to flash position and hold it in this position.
-Insert the key and switch the ignition on, holding it in this position or 3 seconds.
+Remove the key from the ignition, move the turn signal lever upwards (left turn signal), press it backwards to flash position and hold in this position.

+Insert the key and switch the ignition on, holding it in this position for 3 seconds.
 Then, switch off the ignition.
 The daytime lights are deactivated and cannot be switched on.